pzivich/Python-for-Epidemiologists/README.md

 ## Installing Python Packages
 Packages are what stores Python functions that we will use.
 These packages are contributed by various members of the community and there is a wide array.
 To be able to download packages, we need to make sure we have an environmental variable created for python.
 Below we will separate this into two section; Windows and Mac.
 We will discuss how to install packages for both
 ### Windows
 Open Command Prompt.
 When opened, type 'python' and this should open Python in the same window.
 From here, you can quit by typing 'quit()' or closing the window.
-If this does NOT work, make sure your environmental variable was created properly
+If this does NOT work, make sure your environmental variable was created properly <br />
 Python 3.x conveniently comes with a package manager.
-Basically it stores all the packages and we can use it to download new ones or update already downloaded ones.
+Basically it stores all the packages and we can use it to download new ones or update already downloaded ones. <br />
 To download a new package: Open Command Prompt and use the following code (we will be installing pandas)
 ```
 python -m pip install pandas
 ```
 Which will download our package and install it.
 If an error is output, I recommend googling it first for potential solutions.
 A common issue is that there is not a C compiler.
 One can be downloaded from Windows.
-An alternative is to download a .whl file of the package from: https://www.lfd.uci.edu/~gohlke/pythonlibs/
+An alternative is to download a .whl file of the package from: https://www.lfd.uci.edu/~gohlke/pythonlibs/ <br />
-/*Make sure that the bit (32 or 64) of the WHL files matches the version of Python 3.x used*/ The .whl file can used to install the package from Command Prompt (after navigating to the folder containing the .whl file) through the following code
+*Make sure that the bit (32 or 64) of the WHL files matches the version of Python 3.x used* <br />
+The .whl file can used to install the package from Command Prompt (after navigating to the folder containing the .whl file) through the following code <br />
 ```
 python -m pip install whlfilename.whl
 ```
-/*Reminder, you can navigate to folders in Command prompt by*/
+*Reminder, you can navigate to folders in Command prompt by*
 ```
 cd folder_name
 ```